kwbachman/poc-pipelines/tekton-argocd-example/README.md

 Blueprint for a Tekton + ArgoCD application setup.
 Supplementary documentation is here: https://oteemo.atlassian.net/wiki/spaces/OL/pages/2297921537/Tooling+POCs

+# Description

+The purpose of this repo is to create a mock pipeline that allows for experimenting with Tekton features and determining the difficulty level of working with pipelines in Tekton's yaml syntax.
+The main yaml which defines all of the pipeline tasks is located in the [pipeline-buildpacks.yaml](https://github.com/Oteemo/oteemolabs-tools/blob/main/tekton-argocd-example/buildpacks/pipeline-buildpacks.yaml).
+Tekton is just performing the CI (build) portion of the pipeline.
+ArgoCD will be used for deployments.
+Many of the other files in this repo are helper or sample files.
+The Tekton tasks that were tested are listed below.
+All of the tasks are based on reusable Tasks and Pipelines found at https://hub.tekton.dev/.

+1. **Fetch** Java source code from Git (https://github.com/kwbach/springboot_health)
+2. **Build** a container image using Paketo cloud native buildpacks
+3. **Trigger Deploy** using a sed command to update the image tag in the deployment.yaml file.
+ArgoCD will detect the change and redeploy the new image into Kubernetes.

+Blueprint for a Tekton + ArgoCD application setup.
+Supplementary documentation is here: https://oteemo.atlassian.net/wiki/spaces/OL/pages/2297921537/Tooling+POCs

 ## Installation

 Requires a Kubernetes cluster.
 It can be anywhere: local, bare-metal, cloud, it doesn't matter.